DanielGriffiths1182/javascript-codewars-archive/README.md

 - 22 Complete the squareSum method so that it squares each number passed into it and then sums the results together.

 - 23 Given a list of integers, invert the values of all integers from negative to positive or positive to negative.

+- 24 Identical Elements
+ Compare two lists and return boolean based on whether they contain any of the same values.